-The Corporation is subject to various business risks including changes in Philippine economic and political conditions, interest rates, value of the local currency, fluctuations in the price of construction materials and labor, changes in laws and regulations that apply to the industry, and strategic moves by competitors that may alter industry dynamics.
+The Corporation is subject to various business risks including changes in the Philippine economic and political condition, local interest rates, value of the Philippine currency, changes in the cost of construction materials and labor, changes in laws and regulations that apply to the Philippine real estate industry and strategic moves from its competitors that may alter industry dynamics.

-To mitigate the above-mentioned risks, PPI continues to adopt appropriate risk management tools, as well as conservative financial and operational controls and policies.
+To mitigate the above-mentioned risks, the Corporation shall continue to adopt appropriate risk management tools as well as conservative financial and operational controls and policies to manage the various business risks it faces.